 Paul has also placed “Tears” by the Freemasons in VH1′s Chrissy & Mr. Jones.
 This song was pitched by Dave Philpot at our recent Music Supervisor Session with Paul in London.

 We are delighted to announce another huge music placement success story.

-In January this year, NARIP member and artist manager Owen Husney (who discovered and managed Prince) attended NARIP’s pitch session with music supervisor Gary Calamar.
+In January 2013, NARIP member and artist manager Owen Husney (who discovered and managed Prince) attended NARIP’s pitch session with music supervisor Gary Calamar.
 Husney had some special sauce with him on that day: re-imagined versions of Beatles songs recorded by unsigned indie artists from around the US.
 Husney and his partners negotiated the rights to six classic Beatles songs for this purpose.
 Calamar has placed “I Wanna Be Your Man” written by John Lennon and Paul McCartney as performed by Mobley in an upcoming episode of True Blood (air date: August 11, 2013, episode titled “Life Matters”).
 Mobley is a band from Austin, TX and their music also appears on the Beatles Reimagined album honoring the 50th anniversary of the Beatles.
 The album will include covers of Beatles songs from their beginnings (1963 – 1964).
 The song will also be included on the True Blood soundtrack album: True Blood Music From The Original Series Volume 4.
 This placement was featured in a New York Times article.

 Congratulations to all!